AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 Aggregates: A primer
 --------------------

-So far, we have talked about, and showcased aggregates quite a bit.
-Now we will try and be more comprehensive about them.
+So far, we have talked about aggregates quite a bit and have seen a number of examples.
+Now we will revisit this feature in some more detail.

-Aggregates are the mean by which you will describe literal values for composite types in Ada.
-They are a very powerful notation that will allow you to avoid writing  procedural code for the instantiation of your data structures in many cases.
+An Ada aggregate is, in effect, a literal value for a composite type.
+It's a very powerful notation that helps you to avoid writing procedural code for the initialization of your data structures in many cases.

-A basic rule that has to be followed when writing aggregates is that *every component* of the described data type has to be specified, even components that have a default value.
+A basic rule when writing aggregates is that *every component* of the array or record has to be specified, even components that have a default value.

 This means that the following code is incorrect: